 I have always enjoyed music, and I think this interest originated with my mother.
 Music had been a very important part of her life, and she played violin, marimba, and French horn.
 Naturally she wanted to instill that love of music in her kids as well.
 I started out playing piano.
 When I was old enough to play a wind instrument, I followed my mom’s lead and took up the French horn.
 This was a decision I regretted in grade school when I had to carry the heavy case around!
 In Junior High I began to appreciate the beautiful mellow sound of the instrument, and the way the horn fit into the ensemble.

 When I went off to college, I was specializing in the sciences.
 I wasn’t sure how much time I would be able to devote to music.
 Initially, I decided that I was just going to play in the orchestra.
 But by the time I graduated, I was taking almost as many music credits as in my major.
 Music had become such a key part of my life.
-I have ...
+I have continued to ...

 - Shannon Iler, Concertmaster June 1, 2021

 What is your role with the MFSO?
 How long have you been with the MFSO and in what capacity?

 I’ve been the concertmaster since 2016.
 I joined the MFSO first violin section in 2004 after moving to Menomonee Falls and became principal 2nd a few years later.
 After a break in 2015, I was happy to be able to return as concertmaster.